July 21, 2021

 Many software vendors use API keys or the OAuth2 client credentials grant type for API authentication.
 Such modes of API authentication that use static credentials have known gaps and can be easily exploited.
 Skyflow leverages cryptographically signed JWTs for API authentication in accordance with the IETF OAuth2 JWT profile for client authentication specification.
 You need to sign the JWT with a private key known only to yourself in order to authenticate service accounts in Skyflow.

-Skyflow’s data vaults are compliant with PCI, SOC 2 and HIPAA regulations out of the box.
+Skyflow Data Privacy Vault is compliant with PCI, SOC 2, HIPAA, and other regulations out of the box.
 We are also on track to get HITRUST compliance certified soon.
 When you use Skyflow to offload the management of sensitive data, you are also offloading compliance requirements to Skyflow which in turn enables you to focus on your customers and their needs.

 To see all of these features and more, sign up for a free demo from our sales team.
-And stay tuned to this space for the release in future months of more platform features, around data governance and beyond.
+Stay tuned to our blog for the release of more platform features around data governance and beyond.